srinivassaitangudu/helpers1/docs/coding/all.coding_style.how_to_guide.md

   parallelism) which handle data of the corresponding period
   - If `--incremental` is set and output file already exists then skip the computation and report
-    - Log.info(“Skipping processing file %s as requested”, …)
+    - `_LOG.info("Skipping processing file %s as requested", ...)`
   - If `--incremental` is not set
-    - If output file exists then we issue a log.warn and abort the process
+    - If output file exists then we issue a `_LOG.warning` and abort the process
-    - If output file exists and param `--force`, then report a log.warn and rewrite output file
+    - If output file exists and param `--force`, then report a `_LOG.warning` and rewrite output file

 #### Run end-to-end